Postdoctoral position on extracellular vesicle-mediated neuronal signaling and Alzheimer’s disease

 Application Deadline: Open Until Filled

-Job DescriptionWe welcome applications for a postdoctoral fellow position at University of Colorado Boulder to study the molecular mechanisms of metabolism and type 2 diabetes (T2D).
-The postdoctoral fellow will join a highly collaborative and supportive group to investigate the functions of candidate genes in whole-body glucose homeostasis and their contributions to T2D.
-We will focus on novel membrane trafficking genes identified in our genome-wide CRISPR genetic screens.
-Our primary experimental approach will be mouse genetics, complemented by CRISPR knockout studies in human adipocytes and muscle cells derived from induced pluripotent stem cells (iPSCs).
+Job DescriptionRecently, it has become clear that extracellular vesicles (EVs) such as exosomes spread Aβ and mutant tau among neurons and glial cells, promoting the pathogenesis of Alzheimer’s disease.
+The function and mechanism of this process, however, remain unknown unknown.
+The postdoctoral fellow will join a highly collaborative and supportive group to investigate the functional roles of candidate genes in cargo transport among neurons and glial cells, a project funded by NIH/NIA.
+Our primary experimental approach will be CRISPR genetic screens and mouse genetics.
 The postdoctoral fellow will receive a competitive salary and a comprehensive package of benefits including medical insurance, dental insurance, and retirement funds.
 The university sponsors H1 and J1 visas for international scholars.
-University of Colorado Boulder is one of the top comprehensive research universities in the United States (with four Nobel Laureates on current faculty), and ranks top 12 in federal funding.
+University of Colorado Boulder is one of the top comprehensive research universities in the United States (with four Nobel Laureates on faculty), and ranks top 12 in federal funding.
 Located at the footsteps of the Rocky Mountains, Boulder is regarded as one of the best places to live in U.S.A., offering outstanding outdoor activities such as skiing, biking, and mountain hiking.

-Requirements: A Ph.D. degree (or expected) in biological sciences or related disciplines is required.
-Experience in mouse genetics and mammalian cell culture is required.
+Requirements: A Ph.D. degree (or expected) in biological sciences is required.
+Experience in mouse genetics and primary neuron isolation is strongly preferred.
 Priority will be given to applicants with one or more first-author publications.

 Please send your curriculum vitae or questions to: email@example.com.